microsoft/TokenMixers/README.md

 ### Data preparation

-Download the standard ImageNet dataset from [http://image-net.org](http://image-net.org), and construct the data like:
+Download the standard ImageNet-1K dataset from [http://image-net.org](http://image-net.org), and construct the data like:
 ```bash
 ImageNet_Root
 ├── train